Ordina-Group/pythoneers-rust-workshop/README.md

 </details>

 ### Exercise 4
-Classes! what is python without class. in Rust class is pretty different but we can still make sort of the same structure so let's build a class in rust that we initiate in python let's build a simple class (struct) in rust that holds a value.
+Classes! in Rust class is pretty different, but we can still make sort of the same structure so let's build a class in rust that we initiate in python let's build a simple class like object (struct) in rust that holds a value.
-We can increment the value by 1 in the end in python we will have this working
+We should be able to increment the value by 1 with a `increment()` function. the goal is to be able to do somthing like this in python:
 ```python
 from intro_py_rs import RustStruct